When to visit the vet?

 Early interventions and continuous adjustment of the treatment strategy can help alleviate symptoms and improve the dog’s well-being.
 Veterinarians often work closely with owners to develop individual treatment plans that meet the specific needs of the dog.

-It is important to have realistic expectations and regularly monitor progress.
-In some cases, however, the disease may progress to the point where quality of life is significantly impaired, which may ultimately require difficult decisions regarding euthanasia.
+It is important to have realistic expectations and monitor progress regularly.
+In some cases, however, the disease can progress to the point where quality of life is significantly impaired, which may ultimately require difficult decisions regarding euthanasia.

 Prevention

-Although there is no guaranteed way to completely prevent DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
-Alzheimer's disease is the most common form of dementia. in dogs, certain measures can reduce the risk or delay the onset.
-A balanced diet rich in antioxidants, omega-3 fatty acids, and other brain-boosting nutrients can be helpful.
+Although there is no guaranteed way to completely prevent dementia in dogs, certain measures can reduce the risk or delay onset.
+A balanced diet rich in antioxidants, omega-3 fatty acids, and other brain-supporting nutrients can be helpful.

 Regular physical activity and mental stimulation are also important to promote overall health and well-being.
 Games, training sessions, and social interactions can help keep the brain active and healthy.